Skip to content

 Read counters in this order:

-1. Is the service policy attached to the interface and direction you care about?
+1. Is the service policy on the correct interface and direction?

-3. Are drops in the class queue, the policer, or the physical interface?
+3. Are the drops in the class queue, the policer, or the physical interface?

-4. Is the link actually congested when the drops occur?
+4. Is the link congested when the drops occur?

-5. Does the class map match logic explain the traffic that hit the class?
+5. Does the class-map logic explain the matched traffic?

 Lab: prove QoS behavior